The Massachusetts Most Endangered

 2022 Program Update

 Our Most Endangered Historic Resources (MER) Program is back in 2022 to highlight threatened buildings, structures, and landscapes across the Commonwealth.
 The theme for the 2022 MER Program is “Planning for Community,” and we’re spotlighting resources that are not only historically significant, but also emphasize continued importance and possibility to their communities.
-The 2022 MER list will be announced in November, 2022 during our Most Endangered Historic Resources Month.

 Want to learn more about the MER application process?
 Watch our Preservation Conversation video, "Most Endangered 101: Nomination Application" below!